ludwig-ai/ludwig-docs/docs/configuration/features/binary_features.md

 Binary output features can be used when a binary classification needs to be performed or when the output is a single probability.
 There is only one decoder available for binary features and it is a (potentially empty) stack of fully connected layers, followed by a projection into a single number followed by a sigmoid function.

+Decoder type and decoder parameters can also be defined once and applied to all binary output features using the [Type-Global Decoder](../defaults.md#type-global-decoder) section.
+Loss and loss related parameters can also be defined once in the same way.

 These are the available parameters of a binary output feature.